-Concession Cards – $20 discount will apply for INITIAL consultations with Julie; $10 discount on REVIEW sessions with Julie
+Concession Cards – $20 discount will apply for INITIAL consultations; $10 discount on REVIEW sessions

 Most private health funds will provide dietitian rebates on individual consultations.
 The rebate will depend on your level of cover.
 Please contact your health fund to see what rebate you will be entitled to.
 No referral is needed to see us when claiming with private health.

 With some chronic conditions, your GP may choose to refer you through a Team Care Plan.
 If this is the case, you can get a rebate for your appointment under the Medicare initiative.
 You will need to pay for your consultation in full, and then a rebate will be submitted via Medicare at the time of consult.
 Currently dietitian rebates are $54.60 per session.
 Discuss your eligibility for this referral with your doctor.

 New Life Nutrition does not usually bulk bill for these services, except under special circumstances.

 New Life Nutrition is a provider for the Department of Veterans Affairs (DVA).
 If you have a Gold Card, you will not have to pay for your visit to the dietitian, and home visits may be available.
 If you are DVA eligible, please see your GP for a referral before visiting the dietitian.

 You do not need a referral from your GP to see a dietitian if you are a private patient.